VIPHACKER100/BurpSuiteInstaller/windows/README.txt

 	- Inno Setup 6 (https://jrsoftware.org/isdl.php)

 How-To-Use:
 	1. Add your Burp Suite Professional JAR file, can be downloaded from https://portswigger.net/burp/releases
-	2. put the file in the current folder, and ensure its name is "burpsuite_pro.jar" or follows the pattern "burpsuite_pro_vXXXX.X.X.jar" (X is placehold for burp version)
+	2. put the file in the current folder, and ensure its name is "burpsuite_pro.jar" or follows the pattern "burpsuite_pro_vXXXX.X.X.jar" (X is placehold for burp version) {only upto v2026.3.3}
 	3. run make-installer.bat